adshares/adshares-docs/protocol2/payments/index.rst

 Payments
 ========

-:ref:`Demand-Side Infrastructure <protocol-definitions-dsi>` needs to pay :ref:`Supply-Side Infrastructure <protocol-definitions-ssi>` for recorded :ref:`Impression Events <protocol-definitions-impression>`.
+:ref:`Demand-Side Infrastructure <protocol-definitions-dsi>` needs to pay :ref:`Supply-Side Infrastructure <protocol-definitions-ssi>` for :ref:`Impression Events <protocol-definitions-impression>` and :ref:`Conversion Events <protocol-definitions-conversion>` that have taken place in a given time interval.

 Sending payments
 ^^^^^^^^^^^^^^^^